bisiz-reviews/CFI/README.md

 <img src="https://brainesavior.com/wp-content/uploads/2026/03/cfi-checkout-page.webp" alt="cfi-checkout-page">
 </a>

-That’s it, you have successfully claimed your [CFI 40% discount code](https://github.com/Tim-Vipond/CFI-Coupon).
+That’s it, you have successfully claimed your CFI 40% discount cod).

 ## CFI Coupon Code Not Working?
 Here’s What to Do?